 What it’s about: England, the 1870s.
-Isabel Archer, an intelligent and spirited American girl, travels to England with her aunt, where she rejects marriage offers from charming English aristocrat Lord Warburton and the intense and humourless American Caspar Woodward.
-Her sickly cousin Ralph Touchett encourages his father to leave Isabel a large fortune, to allow her to “meet the requirements of her imagination.”
-Now a wealthy heiress, Isabel befriends Madame Merle, an intelligent and cultured older woman.
+Isabel Archer, an intelligent and spirited American girl, travels to England with her aunt, where she rejects marriage offers from English aristocrat Lord Warburton and the ardent if humourless American Caspar Woodward.
+Her sickly cousin Ralph Touchett encourages his father to leave Isabel a fortune to allow her to “meet the requirements of her imagination.”
+Now a wealthy heiress, Isabel befriends Madame Merle, an intelligent and cultured single woman.
 Merle throws Isabel into the path of Gilbert Osmond, a feckless dilettante with a young daughter named Pansy.
 Encouraged by Merle, Osmond declares his love for Isabel and they marry.
 Five years later, and following the death of her infant son, Isabel is trapped in a loveless, emotionally abusive marriage.
 Realising that Osmond has only married her for her money, she defies his plans to have Lord Warburton marry Pansy.
 Merle is finally unmasked as Osmond’s lover and Pansy’s mother, who plotted Isabel’s marriage to make Osmond rich and secure Pansy’s future.
 Isabel returns to England to visit the dying Ralph, who declares his love for her.
 Caspar reappears and again declares his love, but Isabel flees to Rome, presumably to return to Osmond.

 Why it’s a classic: You can’t swing a dick in the cathedral of the Western Canon without hitting Henry James square in the jaw – which, who knows, he might have enjoyed, had he left the house more often and not been so frightened of sex.
 The Portrait of a Lady is primarily a classic for its extraordinarily rich, well-imagined psychological portrait of a young woman, who James articulates in all her enthusiasm, intelligence, naivity and insecurity.
 While James never gives up his authority as the Puppetmaster (inserting the occasional “I” into an omniscient third-person narrative), he also manages to take us fully inside the workings of Isabel’s mind, observing and occasionally judging her as she seeks out experience, makes mistakes and “perfects” her adult identity through suffering.